James Ussher: Primate of All Ireland

 After his consecration in 1626, Ussher found himself in turbulent political times.
-Tension was rising between England and Spain, and to secure Ireland Charles I offered Irish Catholics a series of concessions, including religious toleration, known as The Graces, in exchange for money for the upkeep of the army.
-Ussher was a convinced Calvinist and viewed with dismay the possibility that people he regarded as papists might achieve any sort of power.
+Tension was rising between England and Spain.
+To secure Ireland Charles I offered Irish Catholics a series of concessions, including religious toleration, known as The Graces, in exchange for money for the upkeep of the army.
+Ussher was a convinced Calvinist.
+He was dismayed that Papists might obtain power.
 He called a secret meeting of the Irish bishops in his house in November 1626, the result being the "Judgement of the Arch-Bishops and Bishops of Ireland".
 This begins:

 The Judgement was not published until it was read out at the end of a series of sermons against the Graces given at Dublin in April 1627.
 Following Thomas Wentworth's attainder in April 1641, King Charles and the Privy Council of England instructed the Irish Lords Justices on 3 May 1641 to publish the required Bills to enact the Graces.
 However, the law reforms were not properly implemented before the rebellion in late 1641.

 During a four-year interregnum between Lord Deputies from 1629 on, there was an increase in efforts to impose religious conformity on Ireland.
 In 1633, Ussher wrote to the new Archbishop of Canterbury, William Laud, in an effort to gain support for the imposition of recusancy fines on Irish Catholics.
 Thomas Wentworth, who arrived as the new Lord Deputy in Ireland in 1633, deflected the pressure for conformity by stating that firstly, the Church of Ireland itself would have to be properly resourced, and he set about its re-endowment.
 He settled the long-running primacy dispute between the sees of Armagh and Dublin in Armagh's favour.
-The two clashed on the subject of the theatre: Ussher had the usual Puritan antipathy to the stage, whereas Wentworth was a keen theatre-goer, and against Ussher's opposition, oversaw the foundation of Ireland's first theatre, the Werburgh Street Theatre.
+The two clashed on the subject of the theatre: Ussher had the usual Puritan antipathy to the stage, whereas Wentworth was a keen theatre-goer: against Ussher's opposition, he oversaw the foundation of Ireland's first theatre, the Werburgh Street Theatre.

 Ussher soon found himself at odds with the rise of Arminianism and Wentworth and Laud's desire for conformity between the Church of England and the more Calvinistic Church of Ireland.
 Ussher resisted this pressure at a convocation in 1634, ensuring that the English Articles of Religion were adopted as well as the Irish articles, not instead of them, and that the Irish canons had to be redrafted based on the English ones rather than replaced by them.
 Theologically, he was a Calvinist although on the matter of the atonement he was (somewhat privately) a hypothetical universalist.
 His most significant influence in this regard was John Davenant, later an English delegate to the Synod of Dort, who managed to significantly soften that Synod's teaching regarding limited atonement.